Persuasion with Large Language Models: A Survey of Empirical Evidence, Study Methodologies, and Ethical Implications: Conclusion and Future Directions

 \section{Conclusion and Future Directions}

 This survey has explored the multifaceted landscape of LLM Systems in persuasive communication, revealing both their significant potential and the complex challenges they present.
-LLM Systems have emerged as powerful tools for persuasion, offering unique advantages in scalability, efficiency, and personalization.
-The versatility and potential impact of LLM Systems is evident from their application across diverse domains, including public health, politics, e-commerce, efforts to combat misinformation, and promoting charitable giving.
+LLM Systems have emerged as powerful tools for persuasion, offering unique advantages in scalability, efficiency, and the potential for personalization.
+The versatility of these LLM Systems is evident from their application across diverse domains, including public health, politics, e-commerce, efforts to combat misinformation, and charitable giving.

-The effectiveness of LLM-driven persuasion is influenced by multiple factors, including AI source labeling, model scale, and specific persuasion strategies.
-The field is very young, and yet, many surveyed papers already managed to achieve persuasiveness capabilities on par with or exceeding human performance.
-It is reasonable to assume that further research will lead to substantial additional gains in persuasive power of LLM Systems---if not in general, then at least in specific application contexts.
-Such research could focus on technical enhancements to LLM Systems for persuasion, or on the development of comprehensive benchmarks and metrics to enable reproducible and nuanced evaluations of such systems.
+The effectiveness of LLM-driven persuasion is influenced by a complex interplay of factors, including the interaction approach (static vs. interactive), model scale and capabilities, AI source labeling, prompt design, and the use of personalization.
+The field is young, and yet, many surveyed papers have already demonstrated persuasiveness capabilities on par with or exceeding human performance.
+However, findings regarding the "scaling laws" of persuasion suggest that simply increasing model size yields diminishing returns; thus, future leaps in persuasive power may primarily stem from specialized fine-tuning, optimized prompting strategies, and the integration of LLMs into complex, agentic workflows.
+To track this progress, the field urgently requires the development of comprehensive benchmarks and standardized metrics that go beyond self-reported persuasiveness to measure actual behavioral changes.

-By highlighting the current state-of-the-art, this survey may serve both as a structured inventory of recent research on LLM Systems for persuasion, and as a warning to the academic community, policy makers, and the general public about the risks harbored by this technology.
-Indeed, the deployment of LLM Systems for persuasion raises significant ethical concerns, such as the risk pervasive personalized misinformation and the monopolization of trusted information, of societal polarization, of amplification of biases, of lack of accountability, and of incentives to invade user privacy.
-Other important ethical questions remain unanswered, such as about the impact of the language on persuasive capabilities of LLM Systems, and what the long-term effects are of exposure to AI-generated persuasive content on individuals and society, on public discourse and actual decision-making.
+By highlighting the current state-of-the-art, this survey serves both as a structured inventory of recent research and as a call to action to the academic community, policy makers, and the general public.
+The deployment of LLM Systems for persuasion raises significant ethical concerns, including the risk of pervasive personalized misinformation, the monopolization of trusted information, societal polarization, the amplification of biases, and the invasion of privacy.
+Crucial questions remain unanswered, particularly regarding the long-term effects of exposure to AI-generated persuasive content on individual beliefs, world views, and public discourse, as well as the durability of these effects over time—an area where longitudinal evidence remains scarce.